ENRICH Clinic has moved to 8- 10 Howitt Street, South Yarra as of Jan 2025. Email: enrichclinic@div.net.au – Read More Here

 At ENRICH our dermatologists are trained to identify and treat many of the concerns related to skin damage such as acne scarring or ageing, with a range of great solutions to minimise the appearance of blemishes.
 Many of our treatments use specific lasers for very specific results.

-With over 20 different lasers, we are able to choose which technology will give you results, whether it be laser hair removal or minimising the effect and improving your skin after acne scarring.
+With over 20 different lasers, we can choose the technology that will give you results, whether it’s laser resurfacing or minimising the effects and improving your skin after acne scarring.

 Please Note: